More protection: US likely to authorize COVID booster shots

 The move is being driven by both the highly contagious variant and preliminary evidence that the vaccine’s protective effect starts dropping within months.

-The new urgency from U.S. officials reflects how quickly the variant has knocked the country back on its heels.
-On July Fourth, President Joe Biden proclaimed that the nation was declaring its independence from the virus.
-But since then, infections, hospitalizations and deaths have increased nationwide, overloading emergency rooms across parts of the South and West.
+Last week, U.S. health officials recommended boosters for some people with weakened immune systems, such as cancer patients and organ transplant recipients.
+If the shots are expanded as expected to other Americans, among the first to receive them could be health care workers, nursing home residents and other older people.

-When Pfizer announced plans in July to apply for approval for boosters, U.S. officials shot back that it was too early to know whether they were needed.
-Experts worried that a new campaign calling for boosters would muddle the continuing campaign to win over the tens of millions of Americans who are skeptical or hesitant to get their first shots.
+Some experts have expressed concern that a new campaign calling for boosters could muddle the public health message and undercut the continuing drive to win over the tens of millions of Americans who are hesitant to get their first COVID-19 shots.

+Calling for third doses could discourage people who had been skeptical of the shot’s effectiveness in the first place, Lawrence Gostin, a public health specialist at Georgetown University, warned on Tuesday.

 More than 198 million Americans have received at least one dose of a COVID-19 vaccine, or 70% of those who are eligible, according to the Centers for Disease Control and Prevention.
 Just under 60% of Americans 12 and older are fully vaccinated.